Future Of Diagnosis

 An estimated 286 million contrast-enhanced X-Ray/CT and MRI procedures are performed annually worldwide1 – and the demand for medical imaging to detect diseases, guide treatment decisions and support therapy planning is growing further, increasing pressure on radiologists.
 A particular US institution reported that their average radiologist reading CT or MRI examinations would need to interpret one image every 3-4 seconds in an 8-hour workday to meet workload demands.2 In addition, there is a shortage of trained radiologists.These trends contribute to the prevalence of burn-out among radiologists.As a result, errors may occur.
 A publication from 2018 speaks of approximately 40 million diagnostic errors involving imaging worldwide every year5

-What does that mean in practice and where is the benefit for patients?
+What does that mean in practice and where is the benefit of AI in radiology for patients?
 For example, AI can aid clinicians in the detection of lung nodules in asymptomatic patients.
 AI triage applications can flag suspected pathologies for prioritized reading of cases that may need urgent diagnosis and treatment, e.g. potential intracerebral hemorrhage (ICH) or large vessel occlusions (LVO).
 ICH and LVO can be associated with stroke.

 At Bayer, we can build on a deep understanding across a multitude of diagnostic and therapeutic areas, such as oncology and cardiovascular conditions.
 We are committed to driving innovation in AI.
-Our goal at Bayer is to support healthcare professionals at all stages of the patient journey from diagnosis through treatment
+Our goal at Bayer is to support healthcare professionals at all stages of the patient journey from diagnosis through treatment.

 Sources: